codec07/aryabhata/README.md

 ---

-Code Explanation: Code in tools Folder

-1. Fun Mini Projects
-2. Based on Discoveries by Aaryabhata
-3. A main.html file to handle all tools
-4. A tools.css file to handle all Only Tool CSS
-5. A tools.js file to handle all Only Tool JS and Calculations
-6. 4 mini, fun and real application based games/projects
-7. Code in HTML, CSS and JS Format
-8. All the Code for the tools above is written by: Aarush Mehta (Developer)

----

 Code Explanation: Code in Video's Section

 1. Two Types of Video's Available
 2. Code in HTML and CSS Format
 3. Type 1: -laad.html ( Stands for: Learn About Aaryabhata's Discoveries )
 4. Type 2: -laa.html ( Stands for: Learn About Aaryabhata )

+---

+Code Explaination: Code in loader Section

+1. Contains A Loader File That Loads Whenever Clicked on Links
+2. Contains: HTML, CSS and JS Files

+---

+Code Explaination: Code in Web Folder

+1. Contains: HTML CSS AND JS FILES
+2. No Redirects.
+Only Web View's ( iFrame )
+3. Content from 4 Different Websites

+---

+Other Free Files:

+1. licence
+2. readme

+---

+Thank You..
+A Project By Aarush Mehta ( aka.
+Codec07 )